 In 2018 he was awarded an Individual Fellowship in Visual Art-Photography from the New Jersey State Council on the Arts.
 In 2016 he received a Puffin Foundation Grant for photography.
 He is the recipient two Monmouth University Grants in Aid of Creativity, and a grant from the Urban Coast Institute of Monmouth University.

-Most recently his work has been exhibited at Wheaton Arts, the Arts Council of Princeton at Princeton Public Library, Pollak and Ice House Galleries at Monmouth University, Photography Resource Center at Boston University and the Hamilton & Arronson Galleries at University of the Arts in Philadelphia as part of the Society for Photographic Education's 50th Annual Exhibition.
+Most recently his work has been exhibited at the Wheaton Arts Center as part of the New Jersey State Arts Council Fellowship Exhibition, the Arts Council of Princeton at Princeton Public Library, Pollak and Ice House Galleries at Monmouth University, Photography Resource Center at Boston University and the Hamilton & Arronson Galleries at University of the Arts in Philadelphia as part of the Society for Photographic Education's 50th Annual Exhibition.